PhenixTechOps/examples/ChannelViewer/README.md

 Optionally, you can add the token as a url parameter by adding `?token=AUTH_TOKEN` to the url, replaceing `AUTH_TOKEN` with your token.

-1. Save, then open a browser.
+4. Save, start local server and then open in a browser.

 ## Help